qiaohuang/notes/Arts/classical-music.md

 - Pop music often has a strong beat; classical music may be more subdued.
 - Pop music is often short and repetitious.
 - Pop music is often performed without musical notation; classical music is often performed with a score.

+### Music and Emotions

+Music is the poetry of the air.
+Indeed, music can move us.
+Music can manipulate us.
+Advertisers and marketing people know this.
+They use music to persuade us to buy something.

+### How Do We Hear Music?
+Sound Waves and the Ear

+Maybe the brain is as mysterious as music itself.

+- Neurotransmitters are stimulated when listen to music.
+- Neurotransmitters excite or inhibit neighboring cells; they also control the release of chemicals such as dopamine and glutamates that affect our emotional response to music.

+Neuroscientists have discovered that music has the same effect as “other euphoria-inducing stimuli, such as food, sex, and drugs of abuse” (I’m not kidding).
+So that's interesting.
+Music is like candy for the mind.
+So don't take drugs, listen to music.
+It's a lot better for you.